 1. Take time to slow down, pause, breathe, reflect

 The first piece of advice for college students, especially the graduating class of 2023 is to slow down.
-The end of an academic year is an excellent time to pause and reflect on the year that has passed, the learnings, the challenges it brought with it, whether you were able to learn a new skill or ask for help to polish an old one.
-It is this reflection that will allow you to map your strengths and weaknesses, your interests, passion as well as the skills you lack at this point.
+The end of an academic year is an excellent time to pause and reflect on the year that has passed.
+Think about the learning and the challenges it brought with it.
+Whether you were able to learn a new skill or ask for help to polish an old one.
+It is this reflection that will allow you to map your strengths and weaknesses, your interests and passion.
+It will also help you identify skills you lack at this point.
 Doing this exercise will make it easier for you and your mentor to give you the right help!

 2. Know the significance of a Mentor early in your life

 Once you are self-aware, you can start thinking about sharing your rough plan with a mentor who is an expert in your field.
 It doesn’t have to be a well planned or documented sort but at least be prepared to present your ideas to get professional advice.
 Don’t go unprepared.
 Because reaching out to a mentor won’t magically solve the problem.
 It’s a two way street.
-But we also understand the nervousness in being vulnerable and anxious about your future and to tackle that, you can opt for a more confidential, more personalized and more focused 1-on-1 session with a mentor of your choice.
+But we also understand the nervousness in being vulnerable and anxious about your future.
+To tackle that, you can opt for a more confidential, more personalised and more focused 1-on-1 session with a mentor of your choice.

 3. Find platforms to aid your learning

 Your mentorship sessions allow you to keep a track of the skills required for your field.
 It is always a good idea to openly analyze yourself and work towards the skills that you lack.
-Most of these skills and tools are available and easily accessible on different platforms such as Coursera, Udemy, Linkedin Learning as most learning has become online.
+Most of these skills and tools are available and easily accessible on different platforms such as Coursera , Udemy & LinkedIn as most learning has become online.